Prove You Wrong

-Prove You Wrong is an album by American heavy metal band Prong, released in 1991.
+Prove You Wrong is the third studio album by American heavy metal band Prong, released in 1991.
 It is their only album with Troy Gregory on bass guitar.
 The album includes a cover of "(Get A) Grip (On Yourself)", originally by the Stranglers.

-Prove You Wrong continued the experimentation with groove metal that began on Prong's previous album Beg to Differ, toning down much of the hardcore punk elements from their 1980s output in favor of a more experimental sound that was influenced by alternative, thrash metal, funk, progressive and industrial music.
+Prove You Wrong continued the experimentation with groove metal that began on Prong's previous album Beg to Differ, toning down much of the hardcore punk elements from their 1980s output in favor of a more experimental sound that was influenced by alternative, thrash metal, funk, progressive, and industrial music.
 Lead singer Tommy Victor said it had taken him a year to write the lyrics, which contained an accumulation of 16 years of experiences and anxieties, "looking through a rat's eyes at the whole New York experience."

 Critical reception

 Entertainment Weekly wrote that Prong "combines postindustrial noise, a rebellious punk mentality, and heavy-metal flourishes and, with a minimalist approach that is anything but simplistic, strips them all down to a brutal essence."
 Trouser Press wrote: "While the trio’s devotion to precisely lurching rhythms keeps the songs choppy—a clenched fist twitching spasmodically as it prepares to deliver a haymaker—this dull record makes that attribute part of a tentative shift toward industrial anti-musicality."

+Chuck Eddy of The Village Voice grouped Prong alongside Die Kreuzen and Corrosion of Conformity as groups departing from "ordinary heavy metal", saying they "want to be jazz bands or something", as evident in their use of texture, amorphous lyrics, instrument-like vocal usage, atypical song structures and abstract cover art, noting the "Neptune's trident penetrating a multitentacled sort of jellyfish thing" on the Prove Your Wrong sleeve.
+He considered Prong the liveliest and jazziest of the three bands and felt that, by aiming for "1980-vintage gloompunk hyperactivity and compulsiveness on Prove Your Wrong, their sproinging twang spirals almost airily out of shifting peatbogs of drum-muck, and 'Positively Blind' is the most molten and mournful Sir Lord Baltimore tribute ever.
+What makes it 'jazz,' I think, is its coldhearted emphasis on the manly crafts of musicianship and composition, to the detriment of anything compelling", noting that the band only allow themselves "one pop hook", on their "Eno-trance-loop" cover of the Stranglers' "(Get A) Grip (On Yourself)", and lamented that the band "seem afraid to get their hands dirty."